David Holzmüller

 Research interests

-- Generalization theory of linearized neural networks (UCLA with slides and video, University of Twente, INRIA Paris)
+Generalization theory of linearized neural networks (MPI MIS + UCLA seminar, slides and video)

 Papers